+The Nuad Thai association is based in Los Angeles, but it’s rather unclear what they exactly do.
 On their homepage the association states that they raise funds and promote initiatives to serve the people who need support most.
 And further… that they “focus on raising public awareness about the most pressing issues of today’s massage and spa regulations and policies.”

 SomaVeda College of Natural Medicine